frehner/react-fast-refresh-externals/README.md

 # Testing react-refresh

-This is to try and debug react-react + react-refresh's webpack plugin in situations where React + ReactDOM are externals
+This is to try and debug react-react + react-refresh's webpack plugin bug issues

 ## Start